-News stories like this one from STLtoday.com are infuriatingly common.
+News stories like such as one from STLtoday.com are infuriatingly common.
 Keep this in mind when you hear a city council enthusiastically praising the idea of installing ticket cameras.
 Here’s an excerpt:

 When the push to install red-light cameras came to City Hall in 2005, the Board of Aldermen enthusiastically backed the plan as a boon to public safety.